-Note 10 - Interest and Penalties
+Note 11 - Interest and Penalties

 The Company was assessed penalties and interest of \$224 and \$326 by Canada Revenue Agency under subsection 247(3) of the Income Tax Act (Canada), in connection with transfer pricing for the years ended March 31, 2012 and 2013.
-During the current year, the 2012 amount was adjusted to \$136 resulting in a recovery of \$88.
+During the year ended March 31, 2021, the 2012 amount was adjusted to \$136 resulting in a recovery of \$88.
 TAG's management has filed a Notice of Objection to initiate the dispute process.
-TAG paid \$276 in the 2018 fiscal year and accrued the remaining balance of \$89.
+TAG paid \$276 in the 2018 fiscal year and accrued the remaining balance of \$183.
 Upon resolution of the dispute, TAG will be required to either pay the remaining accrued amount or will be refunded the amount paid if the Objection is resolved in TAG's favour.

-Note 11 - Sale of Australian Interests
+Note 12 -Sale of Australian Interests